open-telemetry/opentelemetry-js/doc/3.x/migration-guide.md

 ## `@opentelemetry/propagator-jaeger` (package removed)

 The `@opentelemetry/propagator-jaeger` package has been removed.
-The Jaeger propagator is [deprecated by the OpenTelemetry specification](https://opentelemetry.io/docs/specs/otel/context/api-propagators/#propagators-distribution) in favour of the W3C TraceContext propagator.
+The Jaeger propagator is deprecated in favour of the W3C TraceContext propagator.

 ### Migrate to `W3CTraceContextPropagator`